thechelsuk/uk.thechels/_posts/2022-05-11-offer-at-chase-uk.md

 ---

 Hey, want to join me at Chase UK?
 We'll both get £20 when you join and pay in £20.
 Get started with link below.
-T
+T&ampCs apply.